-Recognizing Outstanding Catholic School Educators and Organizations
+Recognizing Outstanding Catholic School Educators

 NCEA has a longstanding tradition of honoring and recognizing excellence and distinguished service in Catholic school education.
-We are happy to announce the fifth annual Lead.
+We are happy to announce the sixth annual Lead.
 Learn.
 Proclaim.
 Awards that recognize outstanding efforts, contributions, and achievements on behalf of Catholic school education.

 - Exercises responsible decision-making